 Experts have been trying to explain why West Virginia has been hit the hardest by the opioid epidemic, citing many factors including economic despair, widespread unemployment, inadequate mental health facilities, and a sense of isolation between communities.
-However, the Fiscal Times offers another explanation; reporting that drug manufacturers and out-of-state wholesalers produced a huge influx of opioid painkillers such as OxyContin and hydrocodone into West Virginia, allowing physicians to freely prescribe the drugs to patients and consequently fueling an underground market of illegal drug sales.
-According to the report, West Virginia become flooded with hydrocodone and oxycodone pills, with an estimated 433 pills per resident available.
+However, the Fiscal Times offers another explanation, reporting that drug manufacturers and out-of-state wholesalers sent a huge influx of opioid painkillers such as OxyContin and hydrocodone into West Virginia, allowing physicians to freely prescribe the drugs to patients and consequently fueling an underground market of illegal drug sales.
+According to the report, West Virginia has become flooded with hydrocodone and oxycodone pills, with an estimated 433 pills per resident available.

 Other sources have documented the trail of shipments of pain killers all over West Virginia, mostly ending up in mom-and-pop pharmacies.
-More than half of them were provided by three major pharmaceutical drug wholesalers, which should have reported suspicious orders for controlled substances but failed to do so.
+More than half of these drugs were provided by three major pharmaceutical drug wholesalers, which should have reported suspicious orders for controlled substances but failed to do so.
 The 13 companies that were targeted for bombarding West Virginia with opioids control 85 percent of all prescription drug distribution in the United States.
 For more than a decade, these companies have been filling orders from tiny pharmacies in southern counties of West Virginia that ordered unnecessary amounts of pain killers.